 Common SEO Mistakes to Avoid

-- Ignoring technical issues like broken links
+• Ignoring technical issues such as broken links or indexing problems

-- Keyword stuffing instead of writing naturally
+• Keyword stuffing instead of writing naturally

-- Poor internal linking structure
+• Poor internal linking structure

-- Slow website speed
+• Slow website speed and oversized media files

-- Not optimizing for mobile users
+• Not optimizing for mobile users

 Tools for SEO Optimization

-- Google Search Console
+• Google Search Console

-- Google PageSpeed Insights
+• Google PageSpeed Insights

-- Screaming Frog
+• Screaming Frog

 Pro Tips for SEO Success

-- Focus on user intent, not just keywords
+• Focus on user intent, not just keywords

-- Maintain consistent structure across pages
+• Maintain consistent heading and content structure across pages

 Conclusion